Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Gladys was a pastor's wife and went with him to church every Sunday.
 One Sunday the sermon was particularly long; some people were getting sleepy.

 A priest, a rabbi and a minister go fishing on a rare day off.
 They row their boat out a ways from shore and put down an anchor.
 The boat moves just a little bit here and there.
-They are enjoying being "away" from their jobs, the fishing is very relaxing, and they exchange funny stories about their lives.

 A pastor, known for his lengthy sermons, noticed a man get up and leave during the middle of his message.
 The man returned just before the conclusion of the service.
 Afterwards the pastor asked the man where he had gone.